Punktum-dk/das-service-specification/README.md

 Current limit is set to 60 requests per minute.

-Please note the sandbox environment is not under rate limiting at this time, due to a wish for unlimited use for developers.
+Please note the sandbox environment does not enforce rate limiting at this time, due to a wish for unlimited use for developers.

 <a name="session-handling"></a>
 # Session Handling